5 Key Insights into Somatic Experiencing Therapy: Healing Trauma Effectively

 2. How does Somatic Therapy Work?

 This trauma therapy approach tracks what is happening in the autonomic nervous system during the session in order to help clients process traumatic events and heal from trauma.
-(Please keep in mind that we are using the word trauma in a generous way here.)
+(Please keep in mind that we are using the word trauma in a generous way, meaning that there are classically big “T” and little “t” trauma categories, which somatic therapy doesn’t always need to differentiate.)

 The autonomic nervous system is comprised of two parts: the sympathetic and parasympathetic systems.
 It helps to remember it like this: the sympathetic is “sympathetic” to your surroundings and helps send you into fight or flight if need be.
 It is responsible for taking in information and responding according to threat level.
 The parasympathetic is the “breaks” of the nervous system.
 It helps bring us down into regulation, or the ventral vagal state.
 Our systems naturally love to be in the ventral vagal state.
 This is the state that most people are in when they describe feeling “regulated.”
 We are able to connect when we are in this state.